OpenDSA/OpenDSA/RST/source/TreeExer.rst

    structural property)

 .. todo::
+   :type: Proficiency Exercise

-   Proficiency exercise: Insert a value into a heap.
+   Insert a value into a heap.
 This is a bit different from the current binaryheap-insert-proficiency.html in that it should be possible to insert it in a way that violates the shape property.
 In the current version, the shape is given.
 The